forjagames/fg-api/docs/website/docs/services/storage.md

   * **[User ID]**: only the specific `User ID` can read.

 ### 2. Key Value Simple DB
-This engine is being developed.
+This engine will be developed soon.

 ### 3. File Storage
 File Storage is an object storage solution for the cloud.
 File Storage is optimized for storing massive amounts of unstructured data.
 Unstructured data is data that doesn't adhere to a particular data model or definition, such as text or binary data.